docker/docs/content/guides/docker-concepts/building-images/writing-a-dockerfile.md

 ## Explanation

-A `Dockerfile` is a simple text-based document that's used to create a container image.
-It provides instructions to the image builder on the commands to run, files to copy, and a few other configuration options.
+A Dockerfile is a text-based document that's used to create a container image.
+It provides instructions to the image builder on the commands to run, files to copy, startup command, and more.

 As an example, the following Dockerfile would produce a ready-to-run Python application: